nualagr/dargan-health-foods/TESTING.md

 <br>

-Beneath the Sale banner the user is presented with images and links to the Latest Products, showing them a selection of the items on offer in the store.
+Beneath the sale banner the user is presented with images and links to the Latest Products, showing them a selection of the items on offer in the store.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-home-page-mobile-device.png "Screenshot of the Home Page on a mobile device.")